 Passeig de Gràcia / Diagonal: 7, 22, 24, V15

 Diagonal / Pau Claris: 6, 33, 34, H8, V17

-Tourist Information in Plaza Catalunya deals with tourism specifically for Barcelona.
-In general, they are less well-equipped than Palau Robert with information for disabled tourists.
+Tourist Information in Plaça de Catalunya deals with tourism specifically for Barcelona.
+In general, they are less well-equipped than Palau Robert with information for tourists with a disability.
 However, there are a few useful pamphlets on offer.

 A book has been collated by Barcelona Council called 'Guia de la Barcelona Accessible'.
-This book covers Barcelona area by area pinpointing restaurants, bars, hotels and attractions that have disabled access.
+This book covers Barcelona area by area pinpointing restaurants, bars, hotels and attractions that have access for people with a disability.
 Unfortunately the book is only available in Castellano.

 On the day when I attended the centre they had no books available to buy.
 However, the staff were helpful and explained that they have one to use on site and could take the time to go through it with somebody if they came to tourist information.